19hours/sg-statutes/Acts/Securities and Futures Act.md

 “responsible person”, in relation to a collective investment scheme, means —

-(a) in the case of a scheme which is constituted as a corporation, the corporation; or
+(a) in the case of a scheme that is constituted as a VCC or a sub-fund — the VCC;

-(b) in the case of a scheme which is not constituted as a corporation, the manager for the scheme;
+(b) in the case of a scheme that is constituted as a corporation other than a VCC — the corporation; or

+(c) in the case of any other scheme — the manager for the scheme;

+[Act 44 of 2018 wef 14/01/2020]

 “securities” means —